gitter-badger/rubylaser/README.md

        1) Go to [https://www.python.org/downloads/](https://www.python.org/downloads/)
        2) Select the **Download Python 3.7.1** (or higher)

-* Install the by double clicking the downloaded file and follow the installation prompts
+* Install it by double clicking the downloaded file and follow the installation prompts
 * Be sure to check the labeled "Add Python to PATH"

 One can verfiy the installation by entering the following command into the command prompt :